Sindh: Flora

 The province is mostly arid with scant vegetation except for the irrigated Indus Valley.
-The dwarf palm, Acacia Rupestris (kher), and Tecomella undulata (lohirro) trees are typical of the western hill region.
+The dwarf palm, Acacia rupestris (kher), and Tecomella undulata (lohirro) trees are typical of the western hill region.
 In the Indus valley, the Acacia nilotica (babul) (babbur) is the most dominant and occurs in thick forests along the Indus banks.
 The Azadirachta indica (neem) (nim), Zizyphys vulgaris (bir) (ber), Tamarix orientalis (jujuba lai) and Capparis aphylla (kirir) are among the more common trees.

 Mango, date palms and the more recently introduced banana, guava, orange and chiku are the typical fruit-bearing trees.
 The coastal strip and the creeks abound in semi-aquatic and aquatic plants and the inshore Indus delta islands have forests of Avicennia tomentosa (timmer) and Ceriops candolleana (chaunir) trees.
-Water lilies grow in abundance in the numerous lake and ponds, particularly in the lower Sindh region.
+Water lilies grow in abundance in the numerous lakes and ponds, particularly in the lower Sindh region.